 Is decision paralysis a type of “freeze” response?

 Possibly, but not necessarily.
 Everyone makes decisions a little differently and having a different decision-making process likely is not a problem unless it’s causing distress or interpersonal problems.
 Neurodiverse folks, in particular, may make decisions a little differently or need more resources to decide.
 Culturally, we want to jump to decisions quickly, but there are those among us who make decisions more slowly, deliberately, and only after reviewing more information – and I, for one, often find myself grateful for the wisdom they arrive at.

 How do we make it safe to shift to a learning mindset?

-I think this is the billion dollar question?
-I don’t profess to have an answer to this question, that’s deep with complexity and nuance, but I can answer from my own personal experience.
-My journey from being insular and argumentative to being someone who can respond a bit more often with curiosity than defensiveness has leaned heavily on these resources:
+I think this is the billion-dollar question.
+I don’t profess to have an answer to this question that’s deep with complexity and nuance, but I can answer from my own experience.
+My journey from being insular and argumentative to being someone who can respond more often with curiosity than defensiveness has leaned heavily on these resources:

 #1.
 THERAPY.
 Therapy can help up build a stronger sense of self that doesn’t need to be “right” to be “ok.”

 #2.
 RELATIONSHIPS WITH “OTHER” PEOPLE.
 Friendship with people I used to consider a distant “other” invited me to question my own beliefs and assumptions.

 #3.
 EDUCATION.
 For me, once there was a crack in my armor and some wiggle room, education really opened my eyes.
 (The book “Unclean: Meditations on Purity, Hospitality, and Mortality” was a major eye opening experience for me, as someone emerging from the mindset I’d been taught by my ultra-conservative education.)